playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

     <logger name="application" level="DEBUG" />

 Each logger should have a unique name matching the name of the class where it is used.
 In this way, you can configure a different log level for each class.
 You can also set the log level for a given package.
-For example, to set the log level for all of Play's internal classes to the info level, you can set:
+For example, to set the log level for all of the Play's internal classes to the info level, you can set:

     <logger name="play" level="INFO" />